 By performing a sufficient number of expansions of arbitrary type on the triple representing $x$, if necessary, we can find $d$-ary trees $T$ and $U$ with $n$ leaves such that $n \ge 2+ (m-1)(d-1)$ and $x = [T,g,U]$ for some $g \in G_n$.
-For $1 < \ell < n$, using Lemma~\ref{powers} observe that and Given how we chose $m \in \mathbb{N}$, we know both of these elements must centralize $x$, and hence it follows that their product must centralize $x$.
+For $1 < \ell < n$, using Lemma~\ref{powers} observe that and Given how we chose $m \in \mathbb{N}$, we know both of these elements must stabilize the element $x$, and hence it follows that their product must also stabilize the element $x$.
 As we noted above, this means, in particular, that conjugating this element of $F_d$ by $x$ gives us an element of $F_d$.
-Note that $x$ can be expanded as where $k_i$ is chosen recursively so that $\rho_n(g)k_1 = \ell$ and for $i=2,\dots,m$.
+On the one hand, note that $x$ can be expanded as where $k_i$ is chosen recursively so that $\rho_n(g)k_1 = \ell$ and for $i=2,\dots,m$.
 On the other hand, note that $x^{-1}$ can be expanded as where $U'$ is obtained from $U$ by attaching $d$-ary carets at the appropriate spots.
-After computing $x^{-1}hx$, we obtain and this lies in $F_d$ if and only if the group element equals the identity, which means or, after rearranging, By using Lemma~\ref{cloning_inverse} to propagate the inverse through the composition of the $d$-ary cloning maps on the right-hand side, the equation becomes where $\alpha_1 = \rho_n(g) k_1$ and But given how we chose the $k_i$, $\alpha_i$ reduces to $\alpha_i = \ell$ for every $i=1,2,\dots,m$, so the equation reduces even further to Because $1 < \ell < n$ was arbitrary, it follows that the left-hand side lies in the image of $\kappa_{k}^{n+(m-1)(d-1)}$ for all $1 \le k \le n-1$.
+After computing $x^{-1}hx$, we obtain and this lies in $F_d$ if and only if the group element equals the identity, which means or, after rearranging, Using Lemma~\ref{cloning_inverse} to propagate the inverse through the composition of the $d$-ary cloning maps on the right-hand side, the equation becomes where $\alpha_1 = \rho_n(g) k_1$ and But given how we chose the $k_i$, $\alpha_i$ reduces to $\alpha_i = \ell$ for every $i=1,2,\dots,m$, so the equation reduces even further to Because $1 < \ell < n$ was arbitrary, it follows that the left-hand side lies in the image of $\kappa_{k}^{n+(m-1)(d-1)}$ for all $1 \le k \le n-1$.
 All that remains is to show that it lies in the image of $\kappa_k^{n+(m-1)(d-1)}$ for $n \le k \le n+(m-1)(d-1)$, and then the diversity assumption will allow us to conclude $g=1$.
 To do this, let $1 < \ell \le n$ be arbitrary and consider the element $f = [T_1,T_\ell]$ in $F_d$.
 Then by Lemma~\ref{powers} and given how we chose $m \in \mathbb{N}$, it must centralize $x$.
 In this case, the triple representing $x$ can be expanded so that where $k_i$ is recursively chosen so that $\rho_n((g)) k_1 = \ell$ and for $i=2,\dots,m$.
-Computing $x^{-1}f^mx$, we obtain for some $d$-ry tree $U'$ obtained $U$, which lies in $F_d$ if and only if or, after rearranging, Again, by using Lemma~\ref{powers} to propagate the inverse through the composition of the $d$-ary cloning maps on the right-hand side, the equation becomes where, given how we recursively chose the $k_i$, $\alpha_1 = \ell$ and $\alpha_i = \ell + (i-1)(d-1)$ for $i=2,\dots,m$.
+Computing $x^{-1}f^mx$, we obtain for some $d$-ry tree $U'$ obtained $U$, which lies in $F_d$ if and only if or, after rearranging, Again, using Lemma~\ref{powers} to propagate the inverse through the composition of the $d$-ary cloning maps on the right-hand side, the equation becomes where, given how we recursively chose the $k_i$, $\alpha_1 = \ell$ and $\alpha_i = \ell + (i-1)(d-1)$ for $i=2,\dots,m$.
 Hence, the above equation reduces even further to This demonstrates that the left-hand side lies in the image of $\kappa_k^{n+(m-1)(d-1)}$ for $n \le k \le n +(m-1)(d-1)$.
 Hence, combining both parts, we have that and injectivity of the $d$-ary cloning maps tells us that $g=1$.
 Hence, $x = [T,g,U] = [T,1,U]=[T,U]$ and therefore $x$ belongs to $F_d$, which concludes the proof and hence $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the weak asymptotic homomorphism property. \end{proof}